-This removeAttribute() method unbounds the object from the session.
-As the JSP engine goes to the next line, since no object of that name is found associated with the session, a new instance will be created.
-However, before you deploy the application, remember to remove this scriptlet code.
-The setAttribute() and getAttribute() methods allow you to dynamically manipulate the objects without deleting them.
-Another technique is use a dynamic bloxName for your ReportBlox.
-For details, check out the sections on "Managing Session Scope" on page 138 and "Dynamically Changing the Query" on page 142.

-- When you want to dynamically set the value of an attribute or a property of a Relational Reporting Blox, it is required that an id is specified while the instance of the Blox is created.
+- When you test a JSP page with Blox tags in your browser, you may want to configure your browser to not cache any content and visit the server to fetch the content with every request. - During development, often times you make changes to the value of an attribute in a Blox tag and want to test the changes.
+Since the object on the server already exists for that session, it is reused and therefore will not reflect the changes you make.
+You will need to start a new session by opening a new instance of the browser.
+With the Netscape browser, this means you need to close up all browser windows before you open a new one. - If you need to dynamically change the query or certain Blox attributes, use a dynamic bloxName for your ReportBlox.
+For details, check out the sections on "Managing Session Scope" on page 79 and "Dynamically Changing the Query" on page 82. - When you want to dynamically set the value of an attribute or a property of a Relational Reporting Blox, it is required that an id is specified while the instance of the Blox is created.
 Note that with the user interface Blox you use to present multidimensional data in grids and charts, you cannot assign an id to nested Blox.
 In Relational Reporting, you can.
-This gives you greater control of the individual Blox supporting ReportBlox. - When you have two ReportBlox on a page and one (or both) of them is rendered in interactive mode, you should also specify a unique id in order for Alphablox Analytics to correctly identify the state of each instance of the ReportBlox.
-In general, for ReportBlox, an id is required if you want to do any of the following: - dynamically set the values of its attributes - have two ReportBlox on a page, with one or both rendered in interactive mode - pass the current state of the ReportBlox to another JSP page (for example, to send the ReportBlox to PDF or Excel) - Relational reports are displayed based on the locale of the browser.
+This gives you greater control of the individual Blox supporting ReportBlox. - When you have two ReportBlox on a page and one (or both) of them is rendered in interactive mode, you should also specify a unique id in order for DB2 Alphablox to correctly identify the state of each instance of the ReportBlox.
+In general, for ReportBlox, an id is required if you want to do any of the following: - dynamically set the values of its attributes - have two ReportBlox on a page, with one or both rendered in interactive mode - pass the current state of the ReportBlox to another JSP page (for example, to send the ReportBlox to PDF or Excel) - · Relational reports are displayed based on the locale of the browser.
 However, in order for the report to display correctly in languages other than English, you should specify to use the UTF-8 character set using the page directive's contentType attribute.
-With the contentType attribute, you can define the MIME type and character set.

-'''

-<%@ page contentType="text/html; charset=UTF-8" %>

-'''

-Since interactive reports are rendered in DHTML, if a report contains thousands of data cells, it may take the browser several minutes to render the page.
+With the contentType attribute, you can define the MIME type and character set. - <%@ page contentType="text/html; charset=UTF-8" %> - Since interactive reports are rendered in DHTML, if a report contains thousands of data cells, it may take the browser several minutes to render the page.
 This is a limitation with the browser.
 For best performance and results, prepare your data in the native environment of your relational data sources and extract only the needed data into ReportBlox.
 This may involve de-normalizing the data or preparing tables containing summary data.

-This Guide focuses on the use of relational reporting tags.
+Note: This Guide focuses on the use of relational reporting tags.
 For Java methods associated with relational reporting Blox, see the Relational Reporting Javadoc.
 The Javadoc is available for both the server-side API and the ReportBlox API and can be from the following directory:

-'''

 <alphablox dir>/system/documentation/javadoc

-'''

-where <alphablox_dir> is the directory in which Alphablox Analytics is installed.
+where <alphablox_dir> is the directory in which DB2 Alphablox is installed.